How businesses can avoid double currency conversion and reduce operating costs

 With an Airwallex Global Account, paying international suppliers and vendors is a breeze.
 You can collect funds from different countries, hold them in your Global Account, and then pay your suppliers directly from the platform in their local currency, making it simple for all.

-Avoiding double conversion in this way can add hundreds of thousands back into your business’s bottom line, so you can dedicate your resources to realizing your organization’s vision.
+Avoiding double conversion in this way can add hundreds of thousands back to your business’s bottom line, allowing you to dedicate your resources to realizing your organization’s vision.

 Collecting money from customers and holding funds

-The Airwallex Global Account’s seamless integration with international online marketplaces like eBay, Shopify and PayPal make it easy for you to accept payments from your customers in their local currency.
+The Airwallex Global Account’s seamless integration with international online marketplaces like eBay, Shopify, and PayPal makes it easy to accept payments from your customers in their local currency.

-You can also hold funds in your Airwallex Global Account, meaning you can skip the queues, excessive paperwork and even international travel trips that are sometimes required to set up bank accounts in countries outside the US.
+You can also hold funds in your account, meaning you can skip the queues, excessive paperwork, and even international travel trips that are sometimes required to set up bank accounts in countries outside the US.

 Paying employees overseas

-Airwallex Borderless Cards minimize foreign exchange fees while traveling
+Airwallex Corporate Cards minimize foreign exchange fees while traveling

-With Airwallex Borderless Cards, you can reduce your operating costs by minimizing foreign exchange fees when your team members travel internationally for business.
+With Airwallex Corporate Cards, you can reduce operating costs by minimizing foreign exchange fees when your team members travel internationally for business.

-Our virtual and physical multi-currency Visa cards take seconds to set up, and give your team the power to make seamless and low-fee transactions on your business’s behalf in over 170 currencies - no matter where they are in the world.
+Our virtual and physical multi-currency Visa cards take seconds to set up and give your team the power to make seamless, low-fee transactions on your business’s behalf, no matter where they are in the world.

-You’ll also be able to easily stay in control of team budgets, with real-time monthly or total spend limits, all tracked in a single, easy-to-use online platform.
+You’ll also easily stay in control of team budgets, with real-time monthly or total spend limits tracked in a single, easy-to-use spend management platform.

 No foreign transaction fees

-Our Airwallex Borderless Cards take away the hassle of managing complex international balance sheets, with 0% international card transaction fees.
+Airwallex cards take away the hassle of managing complex international balance sheets, with 0% international card transaction fees.

 No more surprise foreign transaction fees on items like software subscriptions or marketing.
-You’ll be able to save time and realise immediate cost savings, so your team can stop worrying about the nitty-gritty and focus on using their skills to grow your business, instead.
+You’ll be able to save time and realise immediate cost savings, so your team can stop worrying about the nitty-gritty and instead focus on using their skills to grow your business.

-Why expose your business to unnecessary and expensive currency fluctuations, when it’s so simple to reduce your operating costs and improve your cash flow?
-With Airwallex Borderless Cards, you’ll only ever pay our market-leading rate of just 0.4 - 1% above the interbank rate on foreign exchange fees, saving you money when making regular payments to your providers and employees.
+Why expose your business to unnecessary and expensive currency fluctuations when reducing your operating costs and improving your cash flow is so simple?
+With Airwallex, you’ll only ever pay our market-leading rate of just 0.5–1% above the interbank rate on foreign exchange fees, saving you money when making regular payments to your providers and employees.

 Make payments directly with your multi-currency balance

-With an Airwallex Borderless Card, your team can easily pay for international expenses in over 170 different currencies.
-The multi-currency balance of your Airwallex Global Account will make it easy to navigate the finances of international travel, as you save money both abroad (with low foreign exchange fees and no monthly fees) and at home in the US (with 1% cashback on your domestic card spend).
+With Airwallex corproate and employee cards, your team can easily pay for international expenses.
+The multi-currency balance of your Airwallex Global Account will make it easy to navigate the finances of international travel, as you save money both abroad (with low foreign exchange fees and no monthly fees) and at home in the US (with up to 1.5% cashback on your domestic card spend).

-For example, if one of your team members travelled from the US to Hong Kong for business, they could use the HKD within the Airwallex Global Account (their ‘HK wallet’) attached to their personal Airwallex Borderless Card to pay for items during the trip.
+For example, if one of your team members travelled from the US to Hong Kong for business, they could use the HKD within the Airwallex Global Account (their ‘HK wallet’) attached to their personal Airwallex Cards to pay for items during the trip.

 How does preventing double conversion improve your bottom line?

-Preventing double conversion brings a host of benefits for US businesses, including improving your organisation’s bottom line by saving you money (and time).
+Preventing double conversion brings many benefits for US businesses, including improving your organisation’s bottom line by saving you money (and time).

 Save a minimum of 2–3% on FX by stopping double conversion

-Stopping double conversion will save you a minimum of 2-3% more money compared to the standard double currency conversion rates for US dollars.
+Stopping double conversion will save you a minimum of 2–3% more money than the standard double currency conversion rates for US dollars.
 You’ll always have access to our best rates with an Airwallex Global Account, no matter how big or small the transaction is.

 Streamline operations to keep headcount and overhead low